 On July 3, 2023, the Company converted \$10.0 million of its outstanding indebtedness with CRG Servicing LLC ("CRG") in exchange for 483,457 shares of Common Stock (after giving effect to the Company's subsequent reverse stock split) and 93,297.26 shares of Series B Convertible Preferred Stock (the "Series B Preferred Stock").
-The Series B Preferred Stock was governed by the Certification of Designation of Preferences, Rights and Limitations of Series B Convertible Preferred Stock (the "Series B Convertible Preferred Stock (the "Series
+The Series B Preferred Stock was governed by the Certification of Designation of Preferences, Rights and Limitations of Series B Convertible Preferred Stock (the "Series B Certificate of Designation").

 On May 6, 2024, the Company converted \$15.0 million of its outstanding indebtedness with entities affiliated with CRG in exchange for 3,280,618 shares of Common Stock and 17,146.48 shares of Series A Convertible Preferred Stock (the "Series A Preferred Stock").
-The Series A Preferred Stock was governed by the Certification of Designation of Preferences, Rights and Limitations of Series A Convertible Preferred Stock (the "Series A Convertible Preferred convert the Series A Preferred Stock and Series B Preferred Stock, respectively, into shares of Common Stock without regard to the beneficial ownership of the shareholder following such conversion.
+The Series A Preferred Stock was governed by the Certification of Designation of Preferences, Rights and Limitations of Series A Convertible Preferred Stock (the "Series A Certificate of Designation").

+On May 9, 2024, the Company amended and restated each of the Series A Certificate of Designation and the Series B Certificate of Designation to remove the beneficial ownership limitations regarding the ability to convert the Series A Preferred Stock and Series B Preferred Stock, respectively, into shares of Common Stock without regard to the beneficial ownership of the shareholder following such conversion.
 Following such amendment and restatement, CRG converted all of the outstanding shares of Series A Preferred Stock and Series B Preferred Stock into an aggregate of 1,824,800 shares of Common Stock, resulting in CRG's ownership of approximately 69% of the Company's outstanding shares of Common Stock at that time.